risepk/studentdb/README.md

 A few resources to get you started if this is your first Flutter project:

 <h2>Assignments</h2>
-- Validate Email, Mobile TextFields
+- Validate Email, Mobile TextFields (done)
 <br/>
-- Convert Uni TextField to DropDown with 10 universities
+- Convert Uni TextField to DropDown with 10 universities (done)
 <br/>
 - Redesign the Student Card widget with your own creativity
 <br/>